zZyreXx/ERA-AI/README.md

 # Google Gemini AI Discord Bot

-This Discord bot, crafted by Joltz, harnesses Google's Generative AI to furnish responses based on the Gemini model.
+This Discord bot, crafted by Taifyu, harnesses Google's Generative AI to furnish responses based on the Gemini model.
 It engages with messages in a designated channel, employing the Gemini model to generate content.

 ## Installation